 Under the CRA 2015, certain standards apply to every transaction for the sale and supply of goods.
 The person transferring or selling the goods must have the right to do so and the goods must:

-is paused so that the consumer has the remainder of the 30-day period or 7 days (whichever is longer) to check whether the repair or replacement has been successful and to decide whether to reject the goods.
-When a consumer rejects goods he or she is entitled to claim a refund.
+There is a short period of 30 days during which the consumer is entitled to reject the goods.
+If the consumer asks for repair or replacement during this time, so that the consumer has the remainder of the 30-day period or 7 days (whichever is longer) to check whether the repair or replacement has been successful and to decide whether to reject the goods within.
+When a consumer rejects goods, he or she is entitled to claim a refund.
 This would either be a full refund, or in the case of hire, a refund for any part of the hire that was paid for but not supplied.
 A refund must be given without undue delay and within 14 days of the trader agreeing that the consumer is entitled to a refund.

 When there is a breach of contract but the consumer chooses not to reject the goods, they will be entitled to demand a repair or replacement.